How to Reduce Waste + Live a Greener Lifestyle

 "But Minna, so much of this stuff is expensive!
 How can I do this on a budget?"

 A common obstacle for a lot of people going greener is money.
-I will totally say that there are certain things that will undoubtedly be more expensive, like body care in compostable packaging, recycled/green toilet paper compared to the traditional stuff (which, by the way is treated with chemicals...), but there are also swaps like microfiber cloth towels versus paper towels, a Berkey water filter + using a reuseable waterbottle versus buying plastic waterbottles, food saver tools, etc. that may feel like a bit more of an investment at first, but actually save you major $$$ and your health in the long run.
-Then of course, there are plenty of free ways to make a positive impact on your carbon footprint too!
-I am still FAR from perfect and being able to fit my life's waste into a mason jar, but hey I'm doing my best and continually am a work in progress.
+I will totally say that there are certain things that will undoubtedly be more expensive, like body care in compostable packaging, recycled/green toilet paper compared to the traditional stuff, but there are also accessible swaps like cloth towels (Ikea has dish towels that have lasted me for 7 years and counting, at <$1/towel) versus paper towels, a water filtration system + using a reuseable waterbottle versus buying plastic waterbottles, food saver tools, etc. – some of which may feel like a bit more of an investment at first, but actually save you major $$$ and your health in the long run.

 I'm dividing up this guide into 5 sections: FOOD WASTE, HOUSEHOLD STAPLES, EVERY DAY ACTIONS, BUYING HABITS, PERSONAL CARE.